biglovisa/creact/README.md

 <br>

-The second argument in a map iteration is the index, so let's use it and add unique key props for all the skills we render.
+We can use each skill's id as a unique key.
 Refresh, and voila - no more errors.

 <br>